robinhoodis/example.com/docs/class2/module1/lab01/lab01.rst

 System
 ############################################

-A BIGIP System needs to be prepared before creating a GSLB configurtion.
+A BIGIP System needs to be prepared before creating a GSLB configuration.
 Administrative tasks including SNMP/DNS/NTP settings have already been completed.
 The task of creating a "Logging Profile" is the beginning of this class.
 Create a log publisher and a DNS logging profile and then associate the two objects.
 The DNS logging profile will then be associated to a DNS listener in a later task.
 For more informaton on DNS logging, please refer to the link below.

 |location_link|